The 3 Peaks Challenge in Morocco

 The mighty Mount Toubkal (4167m)

 Two down, one to go!
-You'll leave in darkness and climb to the summit of Mt Toubkal (4167m) arriving in time for a beautiful sunrise over the Atlas Mountains and the Sahara Desert.
-Rest up, bag some epic pics and begin the long descent back to Imlil.
-You’ll arrive at your riad in the early evening in time to find a restaurant for couscous or a tasty tajine before collapsing into bed.
+Leave in the darkness of the early hours of the morning and clamber to the summit of Mount Toubkal (4167m), which will include some steep and loose sections of terrain and perhaps even some remaining snow and ice in the early season of May and June.
+Arriving in time for a beautiful sunrise over the Atlas Mountains and the Sahara Desert, you'll have time to bask in your accomplishment and bag some epic pics before beginning the long descent back to Imlil.
+You’ll arrive at your riad in the early evening in time to find a restaurant for couscous or a tasty tagine before collapsing into bed.

 Day 5